Angel Fire, New Mexico

 Angel Fire Review

 Angel Fire is located in northeast New Mexico in the Moreno valley, about 23 miles east of the town of Taos.
-The resort is very popular with skiers from Texas, Oklahoma, and Kansas because it is the one of the closest resorts to those states, and it is much easier than Taos.
-The town’s business district is very small and spread-out along the main road, but there are seemingly endless roads laid out in lots for real estate that has either been developed or will be developed in the future.
+The resort is very popular with skiers from Texas, Oklahoma, and Kansas because it is the one of the closest resorts to those states.
+And it is a much easier resort than Taos.
 There is a small village at the base with restaurants and a couple of shops.
 The ski hill is serviced by 2 main lifts, with a very long high-speed quad on the front side and a shorter one on the back side.
 The runs on the back are shorter and a little steeper.
 The pictures here were taken February 14, 2002 and the snow conditions were great with fresh powder.

 - For the average skier, Angel Fire has lots of easy blue cruisers.

 - The views of the valley and the highest mountain in New Mexico Wheeler Peak are spectacular.

 - For a small resort, having 2 high speed quads serving all of the terrain is a nice surprise.